cbaeucsd/CSE15L-Lab-Reports/index.md

 <details open>
    <summary><h2 id="Setting_An_SSH_Key">Setting An SSH Key</h2></summary>

-    To avoid the tedious step of entering a password everytime we <code>ssh</code> or <code>scp</code>, we will set up an SSH key on the server and your computer.
-A public key on the server and a private key in your client can be used instead of a password to securely log in to the server.<br><br>
+    <p>To avoid the tedious step of entering a password everytime we <code>ssh</code> or <code>scp</code>, we will set up an SSH key on the server and your computer.
+A public key on the server and a private key in your client can be used instead of a password to securely log in to the server.</p>

-    On your client, run the command <code>$ ssh-keygen</code> to start generating a key pair.
-The process should look something like this:<br>
+    <p>On your client, run the command <code>$ ssh-keygen</code> to start generating a key pair.
+The process should look something like this:</p>
      <img src="/docs/assets/images/SSHKeyGen.png" width="800"><br>
-    Note: You are not required to and should not set a passphrase.<br><br>
+    <p>Note: You are not required to and should not set a passphrase.</p><br>
     You should now have two files in the directory the command was executed, id_rsa and id_rsa.pub.
 We now need to copy the public key to the server.
 You can do so wit h the steps below:
       <pre>
   <code>